oracle/truffleruby/doc/user/options.md

 The search priority for finding Ruby home is:

-* The value of the TruffleRuby `home` option (i.e., `--home=path/to/truffleruby_home`).
 * The home that the Truffle framework reports.
 * The parent of the directory containing the Ruby launcher executable.

-If the `home` option is set, it's used even if it doesn't appear to be a correct home location.
-Other options are tried until one is found that appears to be a correct home location.
+Each path is tried until one is found that appears to be a correct home location.
 If none appears to be correct a warning will be given but the program will continue and you will not be able to require standard libraries.
 You can tell TruffleRuby not to try to find a home at all using the